Applications for the 2022-2023 grant cycle will be posted June 15

 To help ensure that electricity generated by solar arrays will not be wasted, priority will be given to households that have taken steps to improve energy conservation and efficiency.
 This includes adding attic insulation, weatherizing windows and doors, updating furnace/AC units and large appliances like refrigerators, adjusting the thermostat (colder in winter, warmer in summer) to use less heat and air conditioning, and more.
-Assistance with conservation and efficiency may be available through South Central Community Action Program, Monroe County Energy Challenge, your utility company, and others.
+Assistance with conservation and efficiency may be available through South Central Community Action Program, your utility company, and others.

 Number of People: 1 2 3 4 5 6 7 8